tudrsebastian/showcaseapp/README.md

   </a>
 </p>

 > Its a fullstack app created with NestJS and NextJS, using yarn as a packages manager.
-You can post upate delete projects that you want to s
+You can post upate delete projects that you want to show

 ## Install